 Scottish Power is owned by Spanish energy firm Iberdrola.
-Scottish Power supplies energy to more than 5m homes and businesses in the UK – should you switch so it supplies yours?
+Scottish Power supplies energy to more than five million homes and businesses in the UK – should you switch so it supplies yours?

 Scottish Power generates its own electricity, largely through renewable sources.
-Over the last couple of years it has closed its coal-fired power stations and sold off its gas plants.
+Over the past couple of years it has closed its coal-fired power stations and sold off its gas plants.

 Now it says its focus will be on wind energy.
 Scottish Power is already the largest producer of it in the UK, generating more than 1,600MW.
 Iberdrola Group operates four offshore wind sites, plus more than 30 onshore wind farms across the UK.
 It says it’s leading the UK in developing electricity generation from onshore wind.